 Hawke is terrific and against-type, though so recognizable that you can see why Bresson wanted unfamiliar faces to play his modern-day pilgrims.
-I’m not sure Schrader sells the environmental theme as more than a plot device; then again, committing suicide over nuclear anxiety always struck me as a bit histrionic, and Winter Light is safely considered a classic.
+I’m not sure Schrader sells the environmental theme as more than a plot device—but then, committing suicide over nuclear anxiety always struck me as a bit histrionic, and Winter Light is safely considered a classic.
 The part of First Reformed bound to be most divisive is the ending, which deserves controversy not over whether it’s too bloody, too shocking, or too lurid, but whether it comes across as silly.
 (Surely a doomsday sign that the world is more jaded now than it was in Bergman’s 1960s, or even Taxi Driver‘s 1970s).
 But it’s the film’s own, and it sells—or, to use a more deservedly pure word, it offers—an idea worth pondering: that in the face of spiritual and psychological despair, desperation and carnality are what keep you going.
 And what’s more, they may not even be betrayals or sins.
 A theme that Bergman would have appreciated.

 First Reformed is currently available on home video and video-on-demand.
 For what it’s worth, the clerk liked it too.